Montclair State University, College of the Arts, Department of Art & Design

 1000 total points

-1. Projects (50%) You will receive three separate grades for every phase of each project: Research and Thumbnail sketches, Preliminary Comps, and Final Designs (adding all three to total one grade).
-Points per project: 125 – Total points maximum: 500
+1. Projects (40%) You will receive three separate grades for every phase of each project: Research and Thumbnail sketches, Preliminary Comps, and Final Designs (adding all three to total one grade).

-2. Pop Quizzes and tests (20%) will be given to reinforce the understanding of covered material.
+2. Pop Quizzes and Tests (10%) will be given to reinforce the understanding of covered material.
 If you miss a quiz, there will not be a make-up unless you notify me ahead of time and qualify for an EXCUSED absence.
-Points per quiz/test: 50 – Total points maximum: 200

-3. Homework (20%) Your grade will involve turning in your written and exercise homework on time, complete and uploaded to your personal blog.
-Points per week: 13.5 – Total points maximum: 200
+3. Homework (40%) Your grade will involve turning in your written and exercise homework on time, complete and uploaded to your personal website.

 This class requires homework, which maybe up to 10 hours weekly, depending time spent in class for projects.
 Job, family, supernatural distractions will not be an excuse for late or missing projects.
 You will have to work in the class (EXCEPT in health related emergencies) Lab Hours will be available for students to work on projects and practice techniques.

 * Do not throw anything away.
-There might be individual critiques on your body of work at the end of the semester.
+You will be required to turn in a print portfolio at the end of the semester.

 * Grading Criteria for Projects–You will be graded on your: design, clarity of visual communication, concept, creativity, ability to follow instructions, ability to meet deadlines, computer skills, and your verbal presentation.